 Headline news from two weeks ago proclaimed that the first genetically modified babies (twins) had been born in China.
-The CRISPR gene editing tool had been used on the embryo to edit the babies’ genome in such a way that they would be likely to be resistant to HIV.
+The CRISPR gene-editing tool was used on the embryo to edit the babies’ genome in such a way that they would be likely to be resistant to HIV.

 I’m not going to go into the many moral and ethical issues that I think arise from modifying the human genome.
 I’ll link to some recent articles on the topic in the Read More section below, and you can decide for yourself what you think.